YaogeJi/website-academic/content/personal/climber/index.md

 subtitle: Yao Ji as a climber

 # Summary for listings and search engines
-summary: Yao Ji as a climber
+summary: Observation, Decision and Action!

 # Link this post with a project
 projects: []